Character Search

 The majority of the book focuses on Ross himself, who is contemplating suicide.
 There's a retrospective of his career, including scenes from many Hulk comics (no footnotes, but i'll do my best with references below).
 In the end, he decides against suicide but he does strip off his medals and stripes, presumably resigning from the military.

-A good use of the Assistant Editors' Month event to do a more character focused story, although numerous flashbacks feel like filler.
+A good use of the Assistant Editors' Month event to do a more character focused story, although the numerous flashbacks feel like filler.

 Quality Rating: C+